Iterable

 Iterable notes

-Section titled “Iterable notes”- Iterable System Webhooks deliver sends/opens/clicks in near‑real‑time to your ingestion plane.
+Section titled “Iterable notes”- Iterable System Webhooks deliver sends/opens/clicks in near‑real‑time.
 If you already capture those webhooks into your lakehouse (recommended), use that table as the source for

 iterable_events. - Extend the SQL to include SMS/Push events as needed.
 The only requirement is that we receive the ESP linkage keys (